nicky-nym/nicky-nym.github.io/pages/cities.md

 * **architectural, engineering and construction (AEC)<a name="glossary:AEC"></a>**
   * the entire industry of companies and people who build structures

+* **build-operate-transfer (BOT) agreement<a name="glossary:BOT"></a>**
+  * an agreement where a private company or consortium builds and operates some new project or facility (such as an airport or a sewer system) for a set amount of time (such as 30 years), after which ownership of the whole facility is transferred back to the government

 * **building information modeling (BIM)<a name="glossary:BIM"></a>**
   * instead of old 2D paper blueprints for architectural designs, BIM uses digital models of buildings, where the models include not only the 3D geometry of the building, but also information about specific part numbers for components, costs, sustainability analysis information, etc.